ishakhibrohhzhy-lang/io.gitHub/README.md

 # io.gitHub
-# owner of this gitHub acc is username:ishakhibrohhzhy-lang reposity name:io.gitHub
+# owner of this gitHub acc is username:ishakhibrohhzhy-lang reposity name:io.gitHub.git